n-hop/bats-documentation/README.md

   - Random Link loss rate: 0%, 2%

 - **Test Method**:
-  - We uses a PvP game endpoint to simulate sending messages over TCP at fixed rate, and the receiver will echo the message back to the sender, then sender will calculate the average `RTT` for each consecutive 10 packets.
+  - We uses a PvP game endpoint to simulate sending messages over TCP at fixed rate, fixed message size.
+The receiver will echo back the messages it received.
   - Source code of the PvP game endpoint is in the file `src/pvp_game_endpoint.cc`; For HOWTO of the PvP game endpoint, please refer to [pvp_game_endpoint](src/README.md#quick-start).
+  - In the above topology, the PvP game endpoint is running on `H0` and `H3`, `H0` send messages to `H3`, and `H3` echo the message back to `H0`; then `H0` calculate the average `RTT` for each consecutive 10 packets.

 - **Test Protocol**:

-  - **BATS**: BATS protocol is running in TCP proxy mode with BRTP(BATS Reliable transmission protocol), and all congestion/feed-back mechanism are enabled.
+  - **BATS**: BATS protocol is running in TCP proxy mode with BRTP(BATS Reliable transmission protocol), and all congestion/feedback mechanism are enabled.
   - **TCP**: TCP with default configurations, and default congestion control algorithm `cubic`;
   - **KCP**: Using the KCP instance from https://github.com/xtaci/kcptun, this `kcptun` implement high-efficient reliable transmission over UDP; and it has the Reed-Solomon codes for error correction.
 The following is the command to start the KCPTUN client: